AirshipWeb/airship-website/site/blog/airship-update-february-2020.md

 ## **JIRA MIGRATION TO GITHUB ISSUES**
 The Airship Community is embracing [GitHub Issues](https://github.com/airshipit/airshipctl/issues) for tracking Airship scope.
 Among the many benefits of [GitHub Issues](https://github.com/airshipit/airshipctl/issues) are:
-- Anyone can create issues
+- Anyone can create issues.
-- Ease of communication between community members on issues
+- Ease of communication between community members on issues.
 - Intuitive labels allowing contributors to find specific categories of issues easily such as:
-    - "Good first issue" for new contributors to Airship 2.0
+    - "Good first issue" for new contributors to Airship 2.0.
     - "component/`<componentName>`" for developers looking to work on specific components such as the config module.

 ![](/images/gitissues.png)

-To date 40 issues have been created, and 7 of them have been completed already.
+To date 43 issues have been created, and 9 of them have been completed already.
 Join us each week on the [Airship Flight Plan](https://wiki.openstack.org/wiki/Airship#AIRSHIP_Flight_Plan_-_Community_Management_Meetings) call to groom and discuss issues that the community is working on.